-Other (Expense) Income, net
+Other Income (Expense), Net

-Other (expense) income, net, was expense of \$14.9 million in the current year compared to expense of \$34.2 million in the prior year.
-Generally included in other (expense) income, net, are certain foreign exchange gains and losses and interest and dividend income.
-Additionally, included in the current year are charges associated with the termination of certain interest rate swaps totaling \$13.9 million and the write-off of previously deferred financing fees of \$20.1 million related to the refinancing of the senior credit facility.
-The prior year includes a \$4.9 million loss on the sale of certain non-operating assets, charges associated with the termination of certain interest rate swaps totaling \$18.6 million and the write-off of previously deferred financing fees of \$18.8 million.
+Other income (expense), net, was income of \$3.4 million in the current year compared to expense of \$14.9 million in the prior year period.
+Generally, included in other income (expense), net, are losses from equity method affiliates (\$16.8 million in 2012), certain foreign exchange transaction gains and losses and interest and dividend income.
+Additionally, included in the prior year period are charges associated with the termination of certain interest rate swaps totaling \$13.9 million and the write-off of previously deferred financing fees of \$20.1 million related to the refinancing of our senior credit facility in November 2011.